Main Content

 “I commit to learning people's stories and asking questions to understand their experiences, especially those who do not share the same identities as me.” – APCC Mental Health Intern

-Each intern will commit to serving 30 hours a week, interning at their site, participating in biweekly one-on-ones, and weekly 2-hour group sessions.
+Each intern will commit to approximately 30 hours a week, interning at their site, participating in one-on-one meetings, and group sessions to explore critical and liberating service learning principles and building a community partnership.

 Skillset Development